Muirfield/pocketmine-plugins/pmimporter/README.md

 * pmcheck - read world maps and analyze the block, object composition
 * pmlevel - manipulate some level.dat settings
 * nbtdump - Dump the contents of NBT files
-* plugin - PocketMine plugin version
 * dumpchunk - Extract an specific chunk from a map so it can be processed by nbtdump.

 Description
 -----------

-A series of scripts used for importing Minecraft PC world maps in Anvil and McRegion formats into PocketMine.
+A collection of tools used for importing Minecraft PC world maps in Anvil and McRegion formats into PocketMine.
 It does it by converting unsupported blocks and eliminating unsupported entities.
 These unsupported features when used on a Minecraft PE client would cause